Adjust basic privacy settings in Shortcuts on iPhone and iPad

 To protect your data and privacy, the Shortcuts app has default security settings that you can adjust.

 When you run a shortcut, the Shortcuts app requests access to necessary data.

 In the Shortcuts app on your iOS or iPadOS device, run a shortcut.

-If a Privacy dialogue appears requesting access to data, choose Allow Once, Always Allow or Don’t Allow.
+If a Privacy dialog appears requesting access to data, choose Allow Once, Always Allow, or Don’t Allow.